 Speaking of his decision to merge these worlds through Venue Group's latest venture Goods Way he explained “In a world that seems increasingly obsessed with perception over substance or digital over analogue, there are few more honest experiences than live music and eating fresh food from a small, independent and passionate operator.

 “The DNA of musicians and chefs is actually quite similar.
 It’s about putting a lot of heart and passion into what you do with little to no regard for whether it helps to pay the rent, and all in the name of their art.
 A menu is a chef’s setlist, and a signature dish could be a band’s breakout single.
 Despite this, there have been very few examples of where the two have been brought together successfully to date.
 Our philosophy is to celebrate all this independence and create an environment for them both to thrive within.”

 Commenting on the choice of location for the new project he added, “We hope Goods Way will quickly become a positive story about soul, collaboration, and bringing happy memories to King’s Cross and inspire everyone from our new neighbours at Central St. Martins, Havas, Universal and Google to absolutely any and everyone else who likes to eat well and enjoy the best new live music.”

 What is Goods Way?

 A new all-day food, drink and live music space in King's Cross inspired by the vibrancy and energy of New Orleans but showcasing the very best of upcoming culinary and musical talent in London.
-The Courtyard will host and support a variety of quality, eclectic independent food and drink traders, whilst Lafayette will be a music venue with a capacity for up to 600 people to come and watch exclusive ticketed shows.
+The Courtyard hosts and supports a variety of quality, eclectic independent food and drink traders, whilst Lafayette is a music venue with a capacity for up to 600 people to come and watch exclusive ticketed shows.